If you’re running a small company, you probably haven’t experienced all the issues that crop up at scale (yet!).

 - It makes the planning and management process more transparent – this advantage is particularly important for companies that have a team of project managers.
 You don’t want to end up in a situation where a project is almost booked, and your core resource is suddenly assigned to another task.
 Lack of transparent resource allocation and scheduling leads to miscommunication between project managers and overall frustration within the entire team.

-- It helps you see problems before they start – a good resource management solution will give you plenty of insights to anticipate problems before they snowball into massive issues.
+- It helps you see problems before they start – a good resource planning solution will give you plenty of insights to anticipate problems before they snowball into massive issues.
 For example, if you notice that senior backend developers are constantly overutilized in your project, you will know who to recruit next and offload them.

 Different types of resource management

-This is about making sure that you have the right capacity available for projects.
+Resource or project scheduling is about making sure that you have the right capacity available for projects.
 It means that no employee is double-booked, or your PM forgets that your DevOps engineer is on vacation this week.

-This area of resource management doesn’t only consider the current projects but the future.
+Resource planning doesn’t only consider the current projects but the future.
 It’s about getting the right resources for the right project at the right time.

 Thanks to a resource planning solution, you can plan projects and assign people to them months in advance.
 Having this type of knowledge is invaluable when negotiating deals with new customers.